 6.1.
 Was a specialist study conducted?
 YES NO 6.2.
-Provide the name and/or company who conducted the specialist study. • Heritag je Screener was undertaken by CTS Heritage.
+Provide the name and/or company who conducted the specialist study.
+Herita Heritage Screener was undertaken by CTS Heritage.
 6.3.
 Explain how areas that contain sensitive heritage resources have influenced the proposed development.
-The Heritage screener conducted by CTS Heritage (Appendix G3) conclud significance will be impacted by the proposed enlargement of the dam.
-In terr likely that, due to its proximity to the Berg River, that archaeological resources development area, it is unlikely that these resources will be in situ due to the e occurred on this site.
-Furthermore, no impacts to significant palaeontologic provided comment (Appendix E1) stating that the proposed dam enlargement ed that no struc ms of archaeologi may be located extensive agricultu cal resources are will not impact on urers with heritage ical, while it may be within the proposed ural activity that has anticipated.
-HWC heritage resources.
+The Heritage screener conducted by CTS Heritage (Appendix G3) concluded that no structurers with heritage significance will be impacted by the proposed enlargement of the dam.
+In terms of archaeological, while it may be likely that, due to its proximity to the Berg River, that archaeological resources may be located within the proposed development area, it is unlikely that these resources will be in situ due to the extensive agricultural activity that has occurred on this site.
+Furthermore, no impacts to significant palaeontological resources are anticipated.
+HWC provided comment (Appendix E1) stating that the proposed dam enlargement will not impact on heritage resources.